 Our board of directors has appointed Dr. Rastetter to serve as our lead independent director.
-As lead independent director, Dr. Rastetter presides over periodic meetings of our independent directors, serves as a liaison between our Executive Chairman and the independent directors and performs such additional duties as our board of directors may otherwise delegate.
+As lead independent director, Dr. Rastetter presides over periodic meetings of our independent directors, serves as a liaison between our Chief Executive Officer and Executive Chairman, on the one hand, and the independent directors, on the other hand, and performs such additional duties as our board of directors may otherwise delegate.